lkilcher/pyDictH5/README.rst

 Usage
 =====

-pyDictH5 proposes that constructing data and performing I/O should be done behind the scenes, so that users can *focus on their data*, rather than spending time implementing I/O::
+pyDictH5 was built so that constructing data and performing I/O is done behind the scenes, so that users can *focus on their data*, rather than spending time implementing I/O::

-  >>> import pycoda as pcd
+  >>> import pyDictH5 as pcd
   >>> import numpy as np

 Initialize a data object ``my_dat``::